mzabani/codd/docs/BOOTSTRAPPING.md

 ## Tips
 - The long `CREATE DATABASE` statement that specifies so many things might seem overkill, but it helps ensure the exact same database is created even in different installations of postgres. _Codd_ will checksum these attributes so it may accuse differences if you're not very specific here.
 - You can specify a custom `-- codd-connection` for _any_ migration.
-Of course, different connection strings break transactional guarantees created by only having single-connection in-txn migrations, so be use this carefully.
+Of course, different connection strings break transactional guarantees created by only having single-connection in-txn migrations, so use this carefully.